Why is this medication prescribed?

 Before taking ivabradine,

-- tell your doctor and pharmacist if you are allergic to ivabradine, any other medications, or any of the ingredients in ivabradine tablets.
+- tell your doctor and pharmacist if you are allergic to ivabradine, any other medications, or any of the ingredients in ivabradine tablets and oral solution.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor if you are taking certain antibiotics such as clarithromycin (Biaxin, in Prevpac) and telithromycin (Ketek), certain antifungals such as itraconazole (Onmel, Sporanox), certain HIV protease inhibitors such as nelfinavir (Viracept), and nefazodone.
 Your doctor will probably tell you not to take ivabradine if you are taking one or more of these medications.